hairen/hairen.github.io/README.md

 * It's probably best to avoid declaring functions in blocks.
 * Declarations themselves are hoisted, but assignments, even assignments of function expressions, are not hoisted.

+## Closure
+* Definition: Closure is when a function "remember" its lexical scope even when the function is executed outside that lexical scope.

 # Helpful Git Commands #
 ## Checking Out and Testing Pull Requests ##